aillos/kattis/README.md

 > **Warning** <br>
 > Nicknames is not 100%, will potentially be updated in the future. <br>
-> FizzBuzz will also be updated.
+> FizzBuzz will also be updated. <br>
-> *!Newer solutions will of course have better code as I have improved while doing the challenges.*
+> *Newer solutions will of course have better code as I have improved while doing the challenges.*

 <br>